Panagiotisstyl/bankproject/README.md

 - Redis for caching

 ## 🧩 Limitations
--No frontend is implemented, this is a backend-only project -This project is not feature-complete, and some logic might not be perfect.
+- No frontend is implemented, this is a backend-only project
+- This project is not feature-complete, and some logic might not be perfect.
--The main goal was learning, not production-readiness.
+- The main goal was learning, not production-readiness.

 ## 👤 Author
 - [Panayiotis Stylianou](https://github.com/panayiotistyl05)